Try to start car, lose all electrical power, 5 seconds later everything works?!?!?!

 "I know it's not safe up here, that's why they called us!
 Now cut that hole!"

 I did not vote for Obama.
+To view links or images in signatures your post count must be 10 or greater.
+You currently have 0 posts.
 Did you vote for obama?94 red gt vert: "Yes i did and glad i did."

 I had the same problem.
 I cleaned my battery terminals and bought a new + side connector (the wire that connects to the battery terminal).
 Even though my old one was on there and tight it did what yours did.
 Now its fine.